 Prevent House Fires

-Using a vacuum cleaner is a great way to remove any excess lint from your dryer vent system and from the dryer itself.
+Using a vacuum cleaner is a great way to remove any excess lint, a leading cause of house fires, from your dryer vent system and from the dryer itself.
 Always unplug the dryer first and turn off the gas line if you have one and then use the crevice tool to access the vent area and under the appliance.
 If you are handy, open the outside housing at the back of the dryer and vacuum away any trapped lint.
-Dryer lint is a leading cause of house fires.

 Recover Small Items